-Guinea pigs, like people, experience pain after surgery.
-To help keep them as comfortable as possible your vet has prescribed Metacam oral suspension, an easy-to-administer liquid which helps control pain during recovery from surgery.
+To help keep them as comfortable as possible, your vet has prescribed Metacam oral suspension, an easy-to-administer liquid which is licensed* to help control pain during recovery from surgery.

 If your guinea pig has had a general anaesthetic it may take them a little while to settle back into their normal routine, although the after-effects of the anaesthetic will normally have worn off by the time they come home.
 It is important to follow your vet’s discharge instructions and if you have any concerns about your guinea pig while they are recovering from surgery you should contact your vet for advice.

 *Metacam 0.5mg/ml oral suspension is the only licensed oral non-steroidal anti-inflammatory Drug (NSAID) available for guinea pigs.
 (Last Updated December 2021).

 For the first 24 hours after surgery, it’s not unusual for guinea pigs to be quieter and less active than usual.
 Pain can persist for several days following surgery and, unlike people, guinea pigs cannot tell you when they are in pain.

 The best way to tell if your guinea pig is in pain is by looking out for any changes to their normal behaviour.
 Signs of pain or discomfort:

 Reluctance to move